 Of the Rings of Power…

 If it wasn’t for Sauron, things might have been peachy—eh, peachy enough—for a long time.
 Yeah, Morgoth having tainted the world means there are still monsters and evil Men doing their thing, but they’d have stayed divided.
-And yeah, the Númenóreans would still eventually turn from benefactor Sea-Kings to tribute-demanding bullies, and Ar-Pharazôn would have gone unchecked.
+And yeah, the Númenóreans would still eventually turn from benefactor Sea-Kings to tribute-demanding bullies, and Ar-Pharazôn would have gone unchecked (as covered in the previous installment).
 Yet without Sauron pushing the king into waging war with the Valar, Númenor might have endured and so, too, would the Faithful.
 There’d have been a lot more time for them to turn things around and do good for the world, ennobling others as the Valar and the Eldar had ennobled them.

 Sauron, meanwhile, had the opportunity at the end of the War of Wrath to repent for his service to Morgoth.
 And for his many terrible crimes—not the least of which was sending the werewolf that killed Finrod Felagund, the swellest Elf that Middle-earth ever had the privilege to know.
 But hey, whatever.
 I’m over it.